Perturbative readout error mitigation for near term quantum computers: Acknowledgements

 \section{Acknowledgements}

 We thank Achim Kempf for reviewing this manuscript.
 EP is partially supported through A Kempf's Google Faculty Award.
 EP and GP are partially supported by the DOE/HEP QuantISED program grant HEP Machine Learning and Optimization Go Quantum, identification number 0000240323.
 A.C.Y.L.\ is supported by the DOE HEP QuantISED grant KA2401032.
-This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics. \onecolumngrid
+This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.